elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 If Promotion B is applied first (non-stackable) and the shopper applies Promotion A, Promotion A is applied because it has a higher priority.
 Therefore, Promotion B will be removed from the cart.

-The following messages indicating the removal of Promotion B and the application of Promotion A is returned:
+The following messages indicating the removal of Promotion B and the application of Promotion A are returned:

 ```json
 "messages": [